 Marriage and Family Therapist License Requirements

-- Completion of the requirements for the MFT Intern designation.
+- Completion of the requirements for the Provisional MFT designation.

 - Pass the exam prescribed by the Advisory Committee.